Nilpena Ediacara National Park

 Creating the Nilpena Ediacara National Park

-Read about the world-class fossil experience that is planned for visitors to our newest national park.
+Read about the world-class fossil experience that is planned for visitors to our newest national park in the Flinders Ranges.

 In March 2019, the state government purchased 60,000 hectares from the Nilpena Pastoral Company which extends to Lake Torrens National Park and adjoins Ediacara Conservation Park.
-It is proposed that this land along with the existing Ediacara Conservation Park (in its entirety) will be reclassified to become Nilpena Ediacara National Park in 2021.
+This land, along with the existing Ediacara Conservation Park (in its entirety) was reclassified to become Nilpena Ediacara National Park in 2021.

-As part of the South Australian Government’s Parks 2025 Strategy, $3 million is being invested into the Nilpena visitor hub.
-An immersive Ediacaran fossil experience is being created at the former blacksmith shop, where visitors will have the opportunity to view fossils up-close and experience a one of a kind audio-visual fossil encounter.
+The state government is building a Nilpena visitor hub at this new national park that will include an Ediacaran fossil experience to explain the planet’s early stages of animal life.
+This immersive experience is currently being created at the former blacksmith shop, where visitors will have the opportunity to view fossils up-close and experience a one of a kind audio-visual fossil encounter.
 Exclusive guided tours to the Nilpena fossil field will also be offered and access paths, elevated boardwalks and viewing platforms are being installed to ensure sustainable access to key sites.
 To view the fossil field, visitors will be required to take an organised guided tour.

-Construction of the visitor hub is currently underway, and it is anticipated that the new fossil experience will be ready to welcome visitors early in 2022.
+Construction of visitor facilities is nearing completion, and it is anticipated that the new fossil experience will be ready to welcome visitors in the first half of 2023.